gaps-closure/eop2-closure-mind-demo/README.md

 sudo apt install zlib1g-dev liblzma-dev libbz2-dev
-sudo apt install libavformat-dev libavcodec-dev libavutil-dev libavfilter-dev libavdevice-dev libpostproc-dev sudo apt install libswscale-dev libswresample-dev sudo apt install qt5-qmake     # orion-sdk build needs this, but no longer need
+sudo apt install libavformat-dev libavcodec-dev libavutil-dev libavfilter-dev libavdevice-dev libpostproc-dev sudo apt install libswscale-dev libswresample-dev sudo apt install qt5-qmake     # orion-sdk build needs this, but our build no longer needs this
 ```

-Additionally, we require mongoose and orion-sdk, which are included in the sources.
+Additionally, we require mongoose and orion-sdk, which are now included in the sources.

-# Building
+To build the unpartitioned application:

 ```
-cd orion-sdk
+cd websrv/plain
 make
-cd ../demoapp/plain
-make
 ```

+There is an annotated, refactored, and partitioned solution checked in the `.solution` directory, but for the process of using the CLOSURE toolchain, see: teh [documentation](https://gaps-closure.github.io/)